 Instructions

-- Separate egg whites and egg yolks (See Note 4) and place in two separate bowls.
+- Separate 3 eggs whites and egg yolks (See Note 4) and place in two separate bowls.
 Whisk yolks together.
-Beat whites with sugar until firm peaks form.
+Beat whites with 35 g (3 tablespoon) caster sugar until firm peaks form.

-- Add chocolate and butter to a microwave safe dish and heat in 10-15 second bursts until melted and smooth.
+- Add 125 g (4 ½ oz) dark cooking chocolate and 15 g (1 tablespoon) butter to a microwave safe dish and heat in 10-15 second bursts until melted and smooth.
 Stir in between.
-Add mint extract.
+Add 1 tsp mint extract

-- Add cream to a large bowl that has been cooled in the freezer.
+- Remove bowl from freezer and add 125 ml (½ cups) thickened cream.
 Using a hand mixer or stand mixer, mix on high speed until peaks form and you can flip the bowl over without the mixture falling out.

 - Divide mixture into 4 glasses or pots and refrigerate for at least 6-8 hours.